leenavarghese/AWS_CloudFormation_Project/README.md

 ## REFERENCES
-* To view all the supported AWS resources and their properties, see the [DOCUMENTATION](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html)
+* To view all the supported AWS resources and their properties, see the [Template Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html)